PhaethonPsychis/PhaethonPsychis/README.md

 ![TINCAN AGENCY](https://user-images.githubusercontent.com/80890815/171818300-290b80ba-06b7-474f-acd6-80a578c6eef8.png)

 ### Hi there 👋
-Web3 Worlds is an agency on-chain using programmable web3 technologies to help communities design and bring into existence our collective futures.
+TINCAN is an agency on-chain helping communities design their web3 futures and bring them into existence.
+To this end We are developing the TINCAN TOKEN project. <br><br>
-We are developing TINCAN TOKEN.
+TINKAN helps individuals start their journey in web3 with foresight.
+Our personal advisor services We invite you to join our foresight community
 ## Learn to leverage web3-crypto to become future-fit.
-This is a personal advisory service.
+This is a personal advisor services.
 It is about knowing where to go, about having a view of the future: a vision of knowing what to build and why.
 <!--
 **PhaethonPsychis/PhaethonPsychis** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.